Sabitha234/flutterfirebaseauth/README.md

 TO DO LIST APP:
-  Built a todo list app intergrated with FIrebase Authentication and Firebase Database
+  Built a todo list app integrated with FIrebase Authentication and Firebase Database